 The main focus of the eNPS is the employees and if work conditions are unfavorable or below reasonable levels, it will be reflected in the survey.
 Employees are likely to give low ratings and will be very unlikely to tell others about the company if they feel intimidated or unwelcome at work.

 There are several reasons and circumstances that can lead to a non-friendly work environment.
 Physical, emotional, and sexual harassment are common reasons that make workers uncomfortable.
-In such conditions, an employee will not in good fate recommend the company or its products to others
+In such conditions, an employee will not in good fate recommend the company to others.

 This survey takes different forms depending on the discretion of the company.
-Sometimes it may be better for the eNPS to have anonymous responses.
-It could serve as a safe space for those who are too intimidated to come forward and lodge their complaints.
-Some who feel unqualified but have practical knowledge of the product may also give their sincere suggestions.
+Most of the time, it is beneficial for the eNPS to have anonymous responses.
+It could serve as a safe space for those who are too intimidated to come forward with their opinions.

 People may be willing to respond to the surveys and state what they really think if the opportunity presents itself.
 That is, they are free from scrutiny and intimidation.
 Thus, even if they respond with low ratings on the number scale, they are free from adverse consequences.

-The management team carefully reviews the feedback, breaks it down, and turns it into action points, stating which department will be responsible for a specific action.
-For this process to work, no response or feedback should be ignored or downplayed, everything should be taken with utmost seriousness.
+The management team should carefully review both the eNPS and associated free text comments, break it down, and turn it into action points, stating which department will be responsible for a specific action.

 Transparency comes into play when the employer informs its employees of every step taken to address their concerns.
-Being transparent reflects accountability and professional courtesy, qualities that attract employee loyalty and by extension the loyalty of customers.
+Being transparent reflects accountability and professional courtesy, qualities that attract employee loyalty.

-An undeniable trait of humans is an insatiable level of satisfaction.
-Also, often, preferences may change and so does taste.
+preferences and conditions change over time.
 Employees may have newer worries and some genuine concerns which are different from those of the previous quarter.

-Therefore, it is usually better to conduct periodical surveys to keep updated with the feelings and loyalty level of employees.
+Therefore, it is recommended to conduct periodical surveys to keep updated with the feelings and loyalty level of employees.
 Also, the standard must be kept both in reviewing and analyzing responses.
-The process of addressing the feedback must also be consistent or better than those in previous surveys.
+The process of addressing the feedback should be consistent as well.